 - In the event of cancellation, within 1 month of the tour dates, legally no refund can be issued at this time (more on this below).

 We’re really trying to go out of our way here to be the exception in the industry.
-If a tour is booked with us, we would love nothing more than to provide full refunds.
+If a tour is booked with us, we would love nothing more than to provide a full refund.
 This is both easier for customers and easier for us!
-However, there is a severe legal challenge we face.
-In order to pay for accommodations, guides, drivers, meals, and all the other little things that make our tours so special, we must import USD to Morocco, which uses the Moroccan Dirham.
-We do this at the 30 day mark from the beginning of your tour.
-We must send funds to Morocco to ensure they arrive on time to pay for everything.
-Unfortunately, the Moroccan dirhams is a “closed currency” meaning that basically once we send money into Morocco, we are unable to send it back out.
+Going forward, full refunds will be possible until the 30 day mark from the beginning of your tour.
+After this date, we must send funds to Morocco to ensure they arrive on time to pay for everything for your tour.
+At this point, a refund is not possible.
+The Moroccan dirham is a “closed currency” (meaning that basically once we send money into Morocco, we are unable to send it back out).
 We are working with the banks and with the government to see if there is any solution for this.
 As of now, the law states unequivocally that exporting currency from Morocco is illegal.
-As this pandemic unfolds, we’ll be monitoring this situation and continue searching for solutions.
 We will update this policy as necessary and inform you in person should anything change.
+As a refund in the 30 days leading up to your tour is not possible, we will be able to postpone your tour for at least 18 months for no penalty.

 Our operation is a large financial risk for us, personally, but we believe in JBT, the travel industry, and Morocco as a destination.
 We believe we are going to come out of this on the other side.
 We believe that there is still a lot of good we can do in the world.
 We want to continue our excellence in going above and beyond people’s expectations, both yours and ours!